 Fried pastry ribbons go by many different names depending on the region of Italy you find yourself.
 Throughout the regions of Lazio and Le Marche, you will hear them referred to as frappe, sfrappe, or sfrappole.
 Loosely translated, the words mean “fringes”.
 In Veneto and Trentino, they’re known as crostoli or galani.
 In Piemonte and parts of Liguria, they’re called bugie (“lies”).
 In Toscana, they’re referred to as cenci, and in Campania, they’re known as chiacchere (“chatter”) or chiacchere della nonna (“grandmother’s chatter”), by far my favorite descriptor for these treats.
 For as many names exist for these, there are even more shapes.
 My maternal grandmother used her pasta cutter to cut long strips of dough which she knotted into bows.
 My paternal grandmother also used a pasta cutter to shape hers into large squares and rectangles.
 I decided to make mine rectangular and bite size.
 There really is no right or wrong way to shape fried pastry ribbons.
-Just do an image search for crostoli on Google and you’ll see what I mean.

 Fried pastry ribbons are traditionally eaten throughout Italy in the days preceding Lent and especially on martedi grasso (Fat Tuesday), but they can be made for any celebratory occasion.
-I think the launch of the new Flavia’s Flavors qualifies as a celebratory occasion, don’t you?!
+I think the launch of the new Flavia’s Flavors qualifies as a celebratory occasion, don’t you?
 As if lightly sweetened fried dough isn’t delicious enough on its own, the fried pastry ribbons are given a generous dusting of powdered sugar which makes them look both festive and irresistible.
 If you eat these in someone’s home, they will most likely be piled high on a large platter or in an ample serving bowl.
-If you buy them out and about in Italy, you’ll get them piled into a paper vessel of some kind.
-I once read that many Italians believe in eating these treats neatly so as not to leave any stray crumbs or powdered sugar on your shirt, but where’s the fun in that?
+If you buy them out and about in Italy, you’ll get them piled into a paper vessel of some kind, usually in the shape of a cone.
+I’ve read that many Italians believe in eating these treats neatly so as not to leave any stray crumbs or powdered sugar on your shirt, but where’s the fun in that?
 As far as I’m concerned, you’re not eating them right if you don’t have the evidence on your clothes.Print

 Adapted from Essentials of Classic Italian Cooking by Marcella Hazan